 To ensure delivery of the Freeway Program, the Next 10 Plan includes the following framework:

-- Bring congestion relief. - Deliver projects using the guiding principles. - Work with Caltrans to seek cost effective measures on freeway projects through changes in scope and design parameters where possible. - Tightly manage project scopes and schedule to reduce cost escalation risk.
+- Relieve congestion. - Deliver projects using the guiding principles. - Work with Caltrans to deliver costeffective projects. - Manage project scopes and schedule to reduce cost escalation risk.